Companies detail payments to Trump lawyer; Daniels' attorney says there's more

 Cohen said a report published by Avenatti’s law firm detailing the payments was inaccurate.

-Bank records detailing the company payments and payments to Columbus Nova LLC, a New York-based investment firm linked to Russian businessman Viktor Vekselberg should be released, Avenatti said in the interviews.
+Bank records of the company payments to Cohen’s firm and payments from Columbus Nova LLC, a New York-based investment firm linked to Russian businessman Viktor Vekselberg should be released, Avenatti said in the interviews.

 Vekselberg, who has ties to the Kremlin, and his Renova Group conglomerate were sanctioned by the United States in April, freezing assets of up to $2 billion.